JohnUfo/SmartSpend/SMART_LEARNING.md

 ## 🧠 Overview

 The SmartSpend Learning System is an intelligent expense prediction engine that learns from user behavior to provide accurate suggestions for expense entry.
 This system reduces manual input time and improves data consistency by learning patterns from historical expense data.
+Version 2.2 introduces silent operation and enhanced performance optimizations.

 ## 🎯 Core Concept